© Bank of America Corporation. All rights reserved.

 They overcome financial hurdles to start businesses at a higher rate than men.1 How women do it offers lessons for all aspiring entrepreneurs.

 THE LIST OF SUCCESSFUL COMPANIES STARTED BY WOMEN includes many iconic brands—from Zipcar to SoulCycle.
 And that list is bound to grow.
-Women’s entrepreneurial activity continues to climb, according to a 2017 Global Entrepreneurship Monitor survey.
-Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the National Association of Women Business Owners (NAWBO), as of 2017.
+Women’s entrepreneurial activity continues to climb, according to a 2019/2020 Global Entrepreneurship Monitor survey.
+Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the National Association of Women Business Owners, as of September 2020.

 What’s the appeal of entrepreneurship for women?
 It may be the ability it gives them to circumvent the corporate glass ceiling.
 By founding and owning their own businesses, women place themselves in charge.
 For mothers juggling work and family, entrepreneurship can also offer more flexibility, allowing them to set their own hours.
-All of which may help to explain why women make up 40% of new entrepreneurs in the United States, according to the 2017 Kauffman Index of Startup Activity.
+All of which may help to explain why over 1,800 new women-owned businesses are started per day, according to the 2019 State of Women-Owned Business Report from the Women’s Business Enterprise National Council.

 For all its appeal, however, starting a business poses unique financial challenges for women.
 Women have fewer mentors and role models to coach and guide them.
 They can have a more difficult time securing funding—and they are less apt than men to ask for seed capital.
 In fact, according to the Bank of America 2019 Women Business Owner Spotlight, more than half of women entrepreneurs say they do not have equal access to capital compared to their male counterparts, though 84% believe that access to capital has gotten easier in the last 10 years.
 The barriers women face in obtaining start-up and growth capital can create ongoing challenges, including slower growth and difficulty recruiting talented employees, according to Beyond the Bucks: Growth Strategies of Successful Women Entrepreneurs, an October 2019 research report by Babson College and Bank of America.